CHAPTER CONTENTS

 In Queensland, a claim for defamation may be made by a living person, a not-for-profit corporation or a corporation with less than 10 employees if a defamatory matter is published by another person (including a large corporation).

-Whether a matter is defamatory is a question of fact to be determined by a court considering a number of judicial principles such as whether the relevant person’s reputation was negatively affected, whether they experienced undesirable behaviour of others towards them or whether they have been shunned, ridiculed or hated because of the matter published.
+Whether a matter is defamatory is a question of fact to be determined by a court considering several judicial principles such as whether the relevant person’s reputation was negatively affected, whether they experienced undesirable behaviour of others towards them or whether they have been shunned, ridiculed or hated because of the matter published.

 The information in this chapter is intended as a general overview and is not intended to be a substitute for professional legal advice.
 A person concerned about defamation should seek specific advice from a solicitor.